What are endometrial polyps?

 - Severe menstrual cramping, though this is uncommon

-Many of these symptoms do not arise from the formation of the polyp itself, but instead because of rubbing and irritation of the surrounding tissue.
+Many of these symptoms do not arise from the formation of the polyp itself, but because of rubbing and irritation of the surrounding tissue.
 Most endometrial polyps are small, and many people who experience them will never develop symptoms.
 Pain is not a typical symptom of uterine polyps.

 Endometrial polyp causes